kwonus/Quelle/Quelle-AVX.md

 *"/pronoun/ ... said|says|stated|replied ...
 [David|Solomon King]"*

-Bracketed terms differ in that all terms within brackets are required, but the order is relaxed within the quoted phrase.
+Bracketed terms differ from ordinary quoited terms, in that while all terms within brackets are required, the order is relaxed within the quoted phrase.
 As non-quoted clauses are always unordered, bracketed terms can only be invoked within a quoted search clause.

 The serch clause above would match any of these phrases: